Battle of Uhud: Hadith

-Safiur Rahman Mubarakpuri mentions that this incident is also mentioned in the Sunni hadith collection Sahih al-Bukhari. mentions:
+Safi al-Rahman al-Mubarakpuri mentions that this incident is also mentioned in the Sunni hadith collection Sahih al-Bukhari.
+Hadith 3039 mentions:

-The Prophet appointed 'Abdullah bin Jubair as the commander of the infantrymen (archers) who were fifty on the day (of the battle) of Uhud.
+The Prophet appointed Abd Allah ibn Jubayr as the commander of the infantrymen (archers) who were fifty on the day (of the battle) of Uhud.
 He instructed them, "Stick to your place, and don't leave it even if you see birds snatching us, till I send for you; and if you see that we have defeated the infidels and made them flee, even then you should not leave your place till I send for you."
 Then the infidels were defeated.
 By Allah, I saw the women fleeing lifting up their clothes revealing their leg-bangles and their legs.
-So, the companions of 'Abdullah bin Jubair said, "The booty!
+So, the companions of Abd Allah ibn Jubayr said, "The booty!
 O people, the booty!
 Your companions have become victorious, what are you waiting for now?"
-'Abdullah bin Jubair said, "Have you forgotten what Allah's Apostle said to you?"
+'Abd Allah ibn Jubayr said, "Have you forgotten what Allah's Apostle said to you?"
 They replied, "By Allah!
 We will go to the people (i.e. the enemy) and collect our share from the war booty."
 But when they went to them, they were forced to turn back defeated.
 At that time Allah's Apostle in their rear was calling them back.
 Only twelve men remained with the Prophet and the infidels martyred seventy men from us.